ChrstphrHll/npc_gen/students/Braddeus Jacaranda.md

 # Braddeus Jacaranda
 ---
 ### Description
-- Halfling Paladin from Verdain
+- Halfling Paladin from Kordinia
 - 3rd year Diplomacy student in Fiesn
-- short curly dark red hair that's plain, Amber eyes, and Pale skin
+- short wavy strawberry blond hair that's put up, Amber eyes, and Pale skin
 - Is Strong-willed and Pretentious, and has Appreciation as their ideal

 ### Organizations